OrquestraCD/cfn-tf-custom-types/resources/heroku/Terraform-Heroku-AppConfigAssociation/docs/README.md

 #### Vars

-Map of config vars that are output in plaintext.
+Map of config vars that can be output in plaintext.

 _Required_: No